henryr/cap-faq/README.md

 Therefore it's arguably more instructive to rewrite the theorem as the
 following:

-Possibility of Partitions => Not (C and A)
+<pre>Possibility of Partitions => Not (C and A)</pre>

 i.e. if your system may experience partitions, you can not always be C and A.

 There are some systems that won't experience partitions - single-site databases, for example.
 These systems aren't generally relevant to the contexts in which CAP is most useful.
+If you describe your distributed database as 'CA', you are misunderstanding something.

-## 8. What about when messages don't get lost?
+## 10. What about when messages don't get lost?

-A perhaps surprising result from the Gilbert paper is that no implementation of an atomic register in an asynchronous network can be available at all times, and consistent even when no messages are lost.
+A perhaps surprising result from the Gilbert paper is that no implementation of an atomic register in an asynchronous network can be available at all times, and consistent only when no messages are lost.

-This result depends upon the asynchronous network property.
+This result depends upon the asynchronous network property, the idea being that it is impossible to tell if a message has been dropped and therefore a node cannot wait indefinitely for a response while still maintaining availability, however if it responds too early it might be inconsistent.

-## 9. Is my network really asynchronous?
+## 11. Is my network really asynchronous?

 Arguably, yes.
 Different networks have vastly differing characteristics.